EAllaucaD/apirest_app/readme.md

 ## 📖 About the Project

-This project is a practice of how to use Rest API.
+This is a project about using Rest APIs using the JavaScript programming language.
+It shows the different English football teams and allows you to display the teams, add or remove a team.

 ## 🛠️ Tools Used